kendayao/Homework3/README.md

 Password Generator Project

 This project involved creating a random password generator application.
-This project used HTML, CSS, and Javscript languages.
+This project uses HTML, CSS, and Javscript languages.
 HTML and CSS was used to style the password generator website and Javascript was used to create the random password.

-Usage
+Usage:
 Click on Generate Password.
 This will display the following prompts:
 -Type in how many characters you want in your password. (character min 8 and character max 128).
 You must choose at least one of the following below in order for a password to be generated.